 Procurement and supplier due diligence

-As regards existing suppliers, we recently conducted, via our procurement team and office managers across the firm, an assessment of local supply contracts by size and risk profile, with a view to assessing the risks of modern slavery or trafficking being present in our supply chain in each country in which we operate.
-The main area of risk identified was in the sourcing of marketing and promotional materials which have historically been sourced from multiple vendors.
-The firm is in the process of appointing a single vendor for these items in respect of which appropriate due diligence in accordance with our policies referred to above is being conducted.
+As regards existing suppliers, following on from our 2016 supplier review which assessed the risks of modern slavery or trafficking being present in our supply chain in each country in which we operate, we noted in our 2016 statement that the main area of risk identified was in the sourcing of marketing and promotional materials which have historically been sourced from multiple vendors.
+We have now appointed a single vendor for these items in respect of which appropriate due diligence in accordance with our policies referred to above was conducted.